 Any nonperiodical waveform has a sinusoidal component and integral multiples of the sinusoidal components.
 The integral multiples of the sinusoidal component or fundamental components are called harmonics.
 If the current exactly follows the same waveform as the voltage, the current waveform has only fundamental current, and no harmonics exist.

-Read More: Harmonics in AC circuit
+Read detailed article: Harmonics in AC circuit

 However, if the current waveform is non-linear to the voltage waveform, the current waveform contains harmonics.
 The order of harmonics depends on the shape of the current waveform, If the current waveform is symmetrical about the x- axis it does not contain even harmonics and it contains odd harmonics.